MatthiasKi/structurednets/README.md

     python3 setup.py test

 (from the root of the package where the setup.py script lies).
+Note that some tests (partially) train models, so running all tests might take several minutes.

 ### Models